muhammedseyhann/react-todo-app-patika/README.md

 # React To Do App

-This repo contain Patika.dev - React To Do App homework files.
+This repo contains Patika.dev - React To Do App homework files.

 [See Demo Here](https://mseyhann-react-todo-app.netlify.app)